powmedia/backbone.bootstrap-modal/README.md

 - {String|View} [options.content] Modal content.
 Default: none
 - {String} [options.title]        Title.
 Default: none
 - {String} [options.okText]       Text for the OK button.
 Default: 'OK'
-- {Boolean} [options.focuOk]      Wether the 'OK' button should have the focus or not.
+- {Boolean} [options.focusOk]      Wether the 'OK' button should have the focus or not.
 Default: true
 - {Boolean} [options.okCloses]    Wether the modal should close on 'OK' click or not.
 Default: true
 - {String} [options.cancelText]   Text for the cancel button.
 Default: 'Cancel'.
 If passed a falsey value, the button will be removed
 - {Boolean} [options.allowCancel] Whether the modal can be closed, other than - OK.
 Default: true